amitmosk/TradingSystem/README.md

 Workshop on Software Engineering Project -- 2022

+A trading system is a system that enables trading infrastructure between sellers and buyers.
+The system is composite from a collection of stores.
+A store contains identifying details and stock of products, with each product having different characteristics.
+System users visit the market for buying, selling, and managing the stores.

 ## Initialization
-there are 2 configuration files for our system.
+There are 2 configuration files for our system.
-first, the external services file, who will contatin one of the following values:
+First, the external services file, who will contatin one of the following values:
 * tests
 * real

-for tests, we will not connect to the external systems and managed the requests locally.
+For tests, we will not connect to the external systems and managed the requests locally.
-for real time, we will connect to the external systems.
+For real time, we will connect to the external systems.
 The config file path should be:
 *..\server\Config\services_config.txt*